 Human Patient Simulator

-The Human Patient Simulator (HPS) system is produced by CAE Healthcare, formerly Medical Education Technologies, Inc (METI), and consists of a manikin and control rack.
-The model-driven manikin is a full sized lifelike body (adult or pediatric) whose pulmonary, cardiovascular and other systems respond automatically to a user's interventions and the environment.
+The Human Patient Simulator (HPS) system is produced by CAE Healthcare, and consists of a manikin and control rack.
+The manikin is a full sized lifelike body (adult or pediatric) whose pulmonary, cardiovascular and other systems can respond automatically to a user's interventions and the environment.
 The control rack contains the physiologic and pharmacologic modeling programs and some of the simulated components.

-Standard monitors are used to examine EKGs, blood pressures, expired breath, and oxygen saturation.
-Thoracic pressures are generated in real time.
-Pulmonary artery catheter insertion can be simulated through the computer and measurements can be displayed as the catheter progresses, including wedge and cardiac output.
+Standard patient monitors and ventilators are used to examine EKGs, blood pressures, exhaled carbon dioxide, airway pressures and oxygen saturation.
+Arterial, pulmonary arterial and central venous pressures are displayed on the patient monitor.
+Pulmonary artery catheter insertion at each critical point can be simulated through the computer and measurements can be displayed as the catheter progresses, including wedge and cardiac output.